PocketCoffea/PocketCoffea/docs/analysis_example.rst

 ================

 The selections are performed at two levels:

 * Object preselection: selecting the "good" objects that will be used in the final analysis (e.g. `JetGood`, `MuonGood`, `ElectronGood`...).
 * Event selection: selections on the events that enter the final analysis, done in three steps:

-   1. Skim: loose cut on the events.
-The following steps of the analysis are performed only on the events passing the skim selection, while the others are discarded from the branch ``events``.
+   1. Skim and trigger: loose cut on the events and trigger requirements.
    2. Preselection: baseline event selection for the analysis.
    3. Categorization: selection to split the events passing the event preselection into different categories (e.g. signal region, control region).